 In this joint interview Chirag Mehta, Senior Fund Manager (ESG & Alternatives) at Quantum Asset Management, and S. Natraj, Portfolio Manager (ESG Strategy) at Quantum Advisors, talk about their experience of managing the ESG offerings at Quantum.
 The interview covers the ESG research process, portfolio construction, their experience of ESG engagements with portfolio companies and the steep learning curve.

 Chirag Mehta is the fund manager for Quantum India ESG Fund, a mutual fund managed by QAMC.
 He was ranked as the 4th best Fund Manager in the world under the age of 40 by Citywire in 2017.
 Chirag is a qualified CAIA (Chartered Alternative Investment Analyst), and has also completed his Masters in Management Studies in Finance.

 To learn more about Q India Equity Governance Strategy, the Quantum Advisors’ ESG offering, please visit our product offerings and one can download fact sheets.
-Please reach out to Ajit@QASL.com and Natraj@QASL.com in case of queries.
+Please reach out to Ajit@QASL.com in case of queries.

 How does Quantum identify companies that meet ESG standards?

 The evaluation process consists of a blend of quantitative and qualitative factors.

 ● Quantitative (30% weight): Companies are evaluated on their levels of disclosures provided in their Sustainability Reports/Business Responsibility Reports/Annual Reports.
 Companies with higher disclosures get higher scores.
 For instance, regulations states listed companies should have one Woman on the Board and 50% should be independent, which many companies comply with.
 As long as they comply, we score them for meeting the regulation.
 But the spirit of the regulation requires a qualitative analysis.